satra/NiPyPe-Paper/nipype_paper.rst

 tensor\_fitted: path/name of 4D volume in voxel order

 The output of the help() function is standardized across all Interfaces.
-It is automatically generated based on input and output definitions and includes information about required inputs, types, and default value.
+It is automatically generated based on the traited input and output definitions and includes information about required inputs, types, and default value.
 Alternatively, extended information is available in the form of auto-generated HTML documentation on the NiPyPe website (see Figure 5).
 This extended information includes examples that demonstrate how the interface can be used.

 For every Interface, input values are set through the inputs field: